 Our novel neurobioink is a fibrin-based bioink which supports multiple different cell lines such as human induced pluripotent stem cells (HiPSCs), neural progenitor cells (NPCs), and mesenchymal stem cells (MSCs).
-It can be used on various bioprinting systems such as Aspect Biosystems, Allevi, and CELLINK.
+We are currently forumlating a bioink for extrsuion-based bioprinters, and are working with the Allevi, and CELLINK bioprinters.

 Our novel neurobioink is a research-grade bioink, which generates stable and reproducible 3D-structures (constructs) that can remain in culture for over a month.
 Not only does neurobioink allow for long-term culture but it also allows cells to maintain high viability and promotes neuronal differentiation.
 It is less labor-intensive and requires fewer production steps.

 Check out our publications on the Aspect Biosystems RX1 Bioprinter!